BrenoHenrike/Scripts/docs/Player.md

 ## Examples

 The main use of `ScriptInterface#Player` is movement and combat.
-This is especially useful in fulfilling quest requirements. <a href="Examples">Examples can be found at the end of the documentation</a>.
+This is especially useful in fulfilling quest requirements. <a href="/Rbot-Scripts/Examples">Examples can be found at the end of the documentation</a>.

 ---------
 <center>